Bitshifting/stone-backend/README.md

 ## How to use

-Create an account with `account/create`, look up your UID with `account/lookup` and keep track of it locally, then you can invoke `account/addfriend` or `account/delfriend`.
+Create an account with `account/create`, look up your UID with `account/lookup` and keep track of it locally, then you can invoke `account/addfriend`, `account/delfriend`, or even `account/getfriends`.

 Message posting is primarily username based, so don't worry about UID for that.
 (Yet.)